changeworld/azure-docs.ja-jp/articles/azure-portal/azure-portal-dashboards.md

 <properties
-   pageTitle="Azure Portal のダッシュボード | Microsoft Azure"
+   pageTitle="Azure portal dashboards | Microsoft Azure"
-   description="この記事では、Azure Portal でダッシュボードを作成して編集する方法について説明します。"
-   services="azure-portal"
-   documentationCenter=""
-   authors="sewatson"
+   description="This article explains how to create and edit dashboards in the Azure portal." services="azure-portal" documentationCenter="" authors="sewatson"